Litespeed is a free WordPress cache plugin that you can use on your WordPress website with all the premium features.

 A cache is a high-speed data storage layer that store the frequently used data subset in a temporary file in the browser, so that future request of that data can be served faster.

 Let’s understand with an example.
 If you log in to a new website, it takes longer to load the page as all the data are downloaded directly from the server to your browser.

 So, to minimize that time browser saves some temporary files called cache in your device. when you again login to the website, the browser doesn’t request all the files to the server and load some regular files from its cache memory and request for dynamic contents only.

-As you know Page speed is very crucial for ranking on the competitive keywords.
-That’s why I prepared a detailed guide on how to improve core web vitals score and give a better user experience.
+As you know Page speed is very crucial for ranking on competitive keywords.
+That’s why I prepared a detailed guide on how to improve core web vitals scores and give a better user experience.

 What is LiteSpeed cache?

 Litespeed Cache (LSCache) is a high-performance dynamic content acceleration feature of LiteSpeed server products.
 Most of the popular web hosting providers run on Litespeed servers like Hostinger, A2 Hosting, etc.

 Litespeed vs WP-Rocket